 Four Reasons You Should Use Opt-in Resume Books

 In difficult times, job seekers grapple with fear and frustration as they worry that their resumes will never be seen by a hiring manager.
-However, in a healthy economy, the tables have turned, leaving employers in the unfamiliar position of having too many openings and not enough workers to fill them.
 In order to identify and hire qualified candidates more efficiently, many companies are turning to resume books.
 Resume books are online databases developed by colleges — including Ashford University — that connect recruiters with students and alumni in the current job market.

 “Uploading your resume in a resume book is a great way to enhance your job search,” explains Ashford University Director of Career Services and Alumni Relations Grace Williamson.
 “By opting in and agreeing to participate, employers and hiring managers will have exclusive access to consider your qualifications.”

 What is a Resume Book?
 How They Work

 Resume books are able to provide employers and recruiters with exclusive access to resumes of students, who are currently looking for a job opportunity.
 Resume books are not a new thing, Williamson says, but as technology evolves and hiring searches expand from regionally to globally, resume books have become a much more efficient means of identifying an applicant’s key qualifications for a specific job opening.

 Employers are able to search candidates by academic background, work experience, or specialized skills.
 Those resumes that match the criteria are then sent to hiring managers and recruiters.

 “For example, if an employer comes to us and says, ‘We’re looking for a Project Manager who lives in Texas, we will query the resume book and any resume that fits the combination of those two criteria will be sent back to the employer,” Williamson says.